Table of Contents

 A call to any method that changes a node's selected state causes an update of the TreeList/TreeView control, and raises the SelectionChanged event.

-To perform batch modifications of the node selection and prevent superfluous updates, you can wrap the code that modifies nodes' selected states with the BeginSelection and EndSelection method pair.
+To perform batch modifications to the node selection and prevent superfluous updates, you can wrap the code that modifies nodes' selected states with the BeginSelection and EndSelection method pair.
 In this case, the control redraws the selection, and the SelectionChanged event fires after the call to the EndSelection method.

 treeList1.SelectionMode = Eremex.AvaloniaUI.Controls.DataControl.RowSelectionMode.Multiple;